djirdehh/react-living-app/README.md

 </div>
 -----------------------------
 ## citii.io
-A react app that uses Teleport's Public API's and Numbeo's 2017 Cost of Living data to provide a user intuitive process for users to compare the cost of living between different cities worldwide.
+A react app that uses Teleport's Public API's and Numbeo's 2017 Cost of Living data to allow users to compare the cost of living between different cities.
+The cost of living of a particular city takes into account the city's rent, groceries and dining out costs as well as local purchasing power.

 <!-- <img src="http://www.citii.io/static/media/logo.5d5d9eef.svg" width="150"/> -->